-Altnerately, or additionally, we might take the eikasia/pistis distinction to apply to value-beliefs.
+Altnerately, or additionally, we might take the eikasia/pistis distinction to concern value-beliefs.
 In the Cave the ontological divide is between “shadows of justice and the statues of which they are the shadows” (517d) – that is, between sensible instantiations of Justice, and imitations of these.
-So we could take Plato’s idea to be that trusting expert testimony about value, as the musically-educated soldiers in the kallipolis do, puts one in touch with the best likenesses of value Forms available in the sensible world: actions and people that genuinely partake of Justice, for example, rather than the kind that the poets teach us to regard as just.
+So Plato’s idea would be that trusting expert testimony about value, as do the musically-educated soldiers in the kallipolis, puts one in touch with the best likenesses of value Forms available in the sensible world: actions and people that genuinely partake of Justice, for example, rather than the kind that the poets teach us to regard as just.

 This is the beginning of a sketch of pistis as trust in expert testimony, in need of considerable further development and defense.
-There are also other ways to flesh out the account of pistis as trust in testimony, ways worth exploration: perhaps it is trust in the testimony of the senses (see 524a where the senses make reports (parangellei, legei); perhaps it is trust in measurement and calculation (see 603a, where superior doxa results from having pistis in (pisteuon) these).
+There are also other ways to flesh out the account of pistis as trust in testimony, ways worth exploration: perhaps it is trust in the testimony of the senses (see 524a where the senses make reports (paraggellei, legei); perhaps it is trust in measurement and calculation (see 603a, where superior doxa results from having pistis in (pisteuon) these).
 I hope however to have shown that the specific account I sketched here is promising, both textually and philosophically.

 More generally, whoever the relevant informant might be, I hope to have made a strong case that Plato thinks of pistis as belief based on trust in testimony.
 He chooses ‘pistis’ as his label for the superior form of doxa on the Divided Line because he wants to show that those who lack knowledge are not limited to contact with images and shadows, and therefore not doomed to murky, unstable beliefs with minimal hold on truth.
 Instead, by putting our trust in the right kind of testimony, we can become acquainted with the truest things available in the sensible realm, and thereby come to have beliefs that are as stable, true, and clear as doxai can be.

+Works Cited

+J. Adam (1902), The Republic of Plato, 2 vols., Cambridge

+J. Annas (1981), An Introduction to Plato’s Republic, Oxford

+G E.M.
+Anscombe (1979) “What is it to Believe Someone?” in Cornelius F. Delaney (ed.), Rationality and Religious Belief, Notre Dame, 141–151

+J. Bryan (2012), Likeness and Likelihood in the Presocratics and Plato, Cambridge

+A. H. Coxon (2009), The Fragments of Parmenides, Las Vegas

+I.M.
+Crombie (1962), An Examination of Plato’s Doctrines, 2 volumes, London

+R.C.
+Cross and A.D.
+Woozley (1964), Plato’s Republic, a Philosophical Commentary, London

+B. McMyler (2011), Testimony, Trust, and Authority, Oxford

+T. Miller (2015), “Socrates’ Warning against Misology,” Phronesis 60: 145-79

+A. Mourelatos (1970), The Route of Parmenides, Yale

+J. Moss (2014), “Plato’s Appearance-Assent Account of Belief,” Proceedings of the Aristotelian Society 114: 213-39

+C. Thi Nguyen (2023), “Trust as an Unquestioning Attitude,” Oxford Studies in Epistemology 7: 214-244

+C.D.C.
+Reeve (1988), Philosopher-Kings: The Argument of Plato’s Republic, Princeton

+N. Smith (1996), “Plato’s Divided Line,” Ancient Philosophy 16: 25-46

+D. Storey (2022), “Dianoia and Plato’s Divided Line,” Phronesis 67: 253–308

+G. Vlastos (1945), “Ethics and Physics in Democritus,” The Philosophical Review 54: 578-592